If you are like most people you have no idea what window flashing tape is, let alone how to install window flashing tape.

 Damage Prevention With Window Flashing Tape

 The rot and mold damage occurs when water gets behind the siding or window well.
 This moisture can get in between your siding and walls, seep through the insulation, and cause damage both inside and outside of the home.
-Flashing around the windows, and having a seamless house wrap can prevent this moisture penetration.
+Proper installation of flashing around the windows, and having a seamless house wrap can prevent this moisture penetration.

 Flashing comes in a few different forms.
 There is vinyl flashing, that is commonly used in combination with vinyl siding, and works great for cold weather.
 Sheet metal flashing is thin and flexible and can be paired with brick or stucco.
 The most common, and newest form of flashing is the self-adhering tape.
 New construction and remodeling projects would be remiss without this flexible, durable, easy-to-apply flashing tape.
 A good flashing tape will be airtight, UV resistant, all-weather, and compatible with most common caulking and sealant materials.